Baltasarq/RAppMenu/xml_format.md

 Menus
 -----

-This is probably the most important tag in the whole file.
+This is probably the second most important tag in the whole file.
 It allows to nest menus inside menus.

 **Syntax**
 ```HTML